So the wait is over.

-All the colleges will be offering this program on a full-time basis.
+All the colleges will be offering the personal support Worker program on a full-time basis.

-The theory component of the program may be delivered in-class or online, depending upon the course structure and provincial guidelines around COVID-19.
+The theory component of the personal support Worker program may be delivered in-class or online, depending upon the course structure and provincial guidelines around COVID-19.

-Do note that labs and field placement will be in-person.
+Do note that labs and field work placement will be in-person.

-The start for this funded PSW program is being staggered over the months of April, May, and June.
+The start of this funded PSW program is being staggered over the months of April, May, and June.

-The programs will begin on the following dates:
+The personal support Worker programs will begin on the following dates:

 - April 05, 2021